clk-project/clk/README.md

 bashrc file.

 ## Using the `clk` executable
-`clk` is very practical to play with `click-project` before starting a real command line application.
-You can also (I do) simply use `clk` tool to automate your task if you don't mind starting all your calls with `clk`.
-Everything that is said about `clk` will be also true for a command line application based on `click-project`.
+`clk` is a very practical tool.
+It allows you to quickly play with `click-project` before starting a real command line application.
+Everything you will taste with `clk` will also be available to your own command line application based on `click-project`.
+You can also (like I do) simply use `clk` tool to manage your personal « scripts » and take advantage of all the magic of `click-project`, if you don't mind starting all your calls with `clk`.

+Because `clk` is the demonstrator and is closely related to `click-project`, we might mention `clk` to say `click-project` in the following documentation.

 ### A quick glance at the available commands

 Just run `clk` to see all the available commands.
 Those allow configuring precisely how you want `clk` to behave.

-For the sake of the example, let's play with the echo command.
+For the sake of the example, let's play with the `echo` command.

-`clk echo --help` tells us that the echo command simply log a message.
+`clk echo --help` tells us that the echo command simply logs a message.
 Try `clk echo hello` for instance.

 Now, try using some color with `clk echo hello --style blue`.
 Doing so, try pressing sometimes the `<TAB>` character to see how `clk` tries to provide meaningful completion.
+You can try several styles, like `bg-blue,fg-green`.
+The completion should help you write a correct style.

 Now imagine you always want the echo command to have the blue style.
 It would be cumbersome to add the `--style blue` everytime, wouldn't it?

+One of the magic of `clk` is the ability to save your default settings.
+That way, even if a command comes with a sensible default, you can always change it to fit your needs more precisely.

 Try `clk parameters set echo --style blue`, then run `clk` echo hello and see how it is shown in blue without you explicitly adding it.

-Now, let's try to create another command, based on the echo command.
-For instance, if you want a command to say hello a lot, you might want to avoid typing `clk echo hello` everytime.
-You might want to use the previous magic to add hello to the `echo` command.
-That would work, but it also would make the `echo` command always say hello, that would be strange.
-Let's use another magic feature of `clk`: aliases.
+Another of the magic of `clk` is the ability to construct commands from other commands.
+For instance, if you like the `echo` command and you want to use a lot the command `clk echo hello` you might want create a separate command to do so.
+A way to do this would be to use `parameters` to add `hello` to the `echo` command.
+That would work, but it also would make the `echo` command always say hello, would be strange.
+Let's use the other magic feature of `clk`: aliases.

-`clk alias set hello echo hello`.
+Run `clk alias set hello echo hello`.
 It means create the alias command named `hello` that runs `echo hello`.
-Try it with `clk` hello and see that it not only says hello, but still respect the style of `echo` and says it in blue.
+Try it with `clk hello` and see that it not only says hello, but still respect the style of `echo` and says it in blue.
 You can still change the style afterward using the style like in the previous examples. `clk hello --style red` would print it in red for instance.
 Notice that the configuration of `echo` is dynamically used, meaning changing the parameters of echo would change the behavior of hello.
 For instance, `clk parameters set echo --style yellow` would make the hello command print in yellow as well.

 ### Play with the notion of project

-The commands like `parameters` and `alias` are only tools to edit a configuration file.
+The commands like `parameters` and `alias` edit a configuration file.
 This file is by default stored in `~/.config/clk/clk.json`.

-Like `git` with `~/.gitconfig` and `./.git/config`, one of the power of `click-project` lies in the fact your configuration can be stored in several places, the local one having the precedence over the global one.
+Do you remember how `git` stores configuration globally with `~/.gitconfig` and locally with `./.git/config`? `clk` does the same.
+One of the power of `click-project` lies in the fact your configuration can be stored in several places, the local one having the precedence over the global one.
+The location storing local setting is what we call a project (hence the name).

 Create a directory `~/clk_project`, that we will call your project.
 Then create the directory `~/clk_project/.clk` to let `clk` understand this is a project.
 Actually, the `.clk` folder has the exact same meaning for `clk` as the `.git` folder for `git`.
+To find a project, `clk` we try to find a sub-directory called `.clk` in the current working directory or in any of its parents, exactly like `git`.
+You can alternatively provide the option `--project ~/clk_project` to indicate the project for the time of the command line execution, just like the `-C <path>` in `git`.

 Enter the `~/clk_project/` directory and run `clk parameters set echo --style green`.
 You could achieve the same result running `clk --project